Domaine Geschickt – Introduction

 The label above has a person holding a beetle of their face.
 This is because Kaefferkopf means beetle head.

 The wine was matured in an amphora named after Khepri who was an Egyptian god.
-The grape varieties are Gewürtztraminer, Riesling, Pinot Gris, Pinot Noir and Chardonnay.
+The grape varieties are Gewürztraminer, Riesling, Pinot Gris, Pinot Noir and Chardonnay.

-The grapes underwent skin maceration for a massive 200 days until May 2020 and then after one month the juice was bottled.
+The grapes underwent skin maceration for a massive 200 days and then after one month the juice was bottled without the addition of any sulphites.
+14% ABV.

-This is a fascinating wine, both because it tastes fantastic and also because of the story behind the wine.
+This is a fascinating wine from Geschickt, both because it tastes fantastic and also because of the story behind the wine.

-Geschickt is planting 70 trees per year (including a lot of fruit trees) within the vineyards to increase the biodiversity.
-This is to ensure that there is biodiversity in the vineyard.
+Geschickt is planting 70 trees per year (including a lot of fruit trees) within the vineyards to increase the biodiversity and to ensure that there is additional shade in the vineyard as the summers get hotter and hotter.

-This is a skin contact Gewürztraminer that was macerated with 300 kilograms of large cherries growing in the vineyard of the Coeur de Pigeon variety.
-This worked out to be a fifty-fifty split between the cherries and the grapes.
+This is a skin contact Gewürztraminer picked from the Purberg vineyard that lies within the Kaefferkopf zone where the soil in predominately limestone.
+The juice was macerated for a month with large cherries growing in the vineyard of the Coeur de Pigeon variety.
+The cherries were picked in late May and added (with pips) to the Gerwurtztraminer juice from the same vineyard but from the previous vintage.
+This worked out to be a eighty-twenty split between the grapes and the cherries.

 The wine was matured in a steel tank and then bottled by hand early so that it would retain its freshness.
-It is 12% alcohol.
+It is lightly sparkling and a light red colour, making it a very attractive drink.
+It is 12% alcohol and with no added sulphites.
+It is closed with a Crown Seal, but be careful because it is fairly lively!

-Cadavre Exquis, of which we have a tiny quantity, is a solera which began in 2015 and has been added to each year since.
+Cadavre Exquis, of which we have a tiny quantity, is a solera from Geschickt which began in 2015 and has been added to each year since.

 It is in an old 26 hectolitre foudre from which a proportion is taken off each year and replaced with a new vintage.